-- Medical expert: Demonstrate expertise in the investigation, diagnosis and management of common and rare movement disorders. - Communicator: Establish therapeutic relationship and provide effective and empathetic counseling to patients and families, communicate effectively with other health care professionals, effectively document clinical interactions. - Collaborator: Interact effectively with multidisciplinary team and with community health care teams. - Leader: Effectively use health care resources, effectively manage time. - Health advocate: Recognize and effectively respond to situations which require advocacy on the part of patients with respect to the social, educational, and economic aspects that may adversely impact their health and their access to health care. - Scholar: Demonstrate expertise in conducting clinical or basic research - Professional: Demonstrate integrity, dependability, and a desire for continuous learning and improvement.
+- Medical expert: Demonstrate expertise in the investigation, diagnosis and management of common and rare movement disorders. - Communicator: Establish therapeutic relationship and provide effective and empathetic counseling to patients and families, communicate effectively with other health care professionals, effectively document clinical interactions. - Collaborator: Interact effectively with multidisciplinary team and with community health care teams. - Leader: Effectively use health care resources, effectively manage time. - Health advocate: Recognize and effectively respond to situations which require advocacy on the part of patients with respect to the social, educational, and economic aspects that may adversely impact their health and their access to health care. - Scholar: Demonstrate expertise in appraising the clinical research literature and applying it to clinical practice - Professional: Demonstrate integrity, dependability, and a desire for continuous learning and improvement.